Wedding of Jeff Bezos and Lauren Sánchez: Local opposition and protest

 The wedding attracted opposition and protests from Venetians.
 An activist from the group No Space for Bezos stated that the wedding was "...the symbol of the exploitation of the city by outsiders...
 Venice is now just an asset" and that "Venice is being treated like a showcase, a stage."
 The group hung banners from the Rialto Bridge and the bell tower of San Giorgio Maggiore.
 Activists had planned to protest at the Scuola vecchia della Misericordia, where the wedding celebrations were due to be held, by filling the canal with inflatable crocodiles.
 The venue was moved to the Venetian Arsenal in the Castello district, which was described by Reuters as "surrounded by water and impossible to reach by land when connecting bridges are raised."
-The venue was also purportedly changed due to heightened security following the Iran–Israel war and the expected attendance of Ivanka Trump, daughter of the president of the United States, Donald Trump.
+The venue was also purportedly changed due to heightened security following the Twelve-Day War and the expected attendance of Ivanka Trump, daughter of the president of the United States, Donald Trump.

 In addition to protests organised by local groups, activists from Greenpeace and British political campaign group Everyone Hates Elon unfurled a large banner in Piazza San Marco on June 23; the banner featured an image of Bezos laughing, along with the slogan "If you can rent Venice for your wedding you can pay more tax."
 A statement from the two groups explained that although Bezos is one of the wealthiest people in the world, he "is reported to pay a 1.1% true tax rate", and that the aim of the protest was to highlight the comparatively low tax contributions of billionaires, who nonetheless "exacerbat[e] the climate crisis with environmentally unsustainable lifestyles".
 The banner was soon removed by local police.